ResLife FAQs for New Students

 After your first year, you can choose your roommates.

-In addition to the "rebate" triples, we also have standard triples and quads.
+In addition to doubles, we also have standard triples and quads.
 These two types of rooms are much larger in size and students are assigned to them accordingly.
 We have a limited number of singles available to first year students.
 All room types are the same cost.

 Every residence hall has peer advisors called "Resident Assistants" that are available to help you with all your concerns, including roommate disagreements.